bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 Observe the results included in this file:

-Name of each gene-set
+ 1. Name of each gene-set
+ 1. Description of each gene-set
+ 1. significance of the overlap (pvalue)

-Significance of the overlap (adj pvalue)
+ 1. significance of the overlap (adjusted pvalue/qvalue)
+ 1. Phenotype

-Genes included in each gene-set
+ 1. Genes included in each gene-set

 Question: Which term has the best corrected p-value?
 Which genes in our list are included in this term?
 Observe that same genes can be present in several lines (pathways are related when they contain a lof of genes in common).

 Note: The table is formatted for the input into Cytoscape EnrichmentMap.
-It is called the *generic format*.
+It is called the [*generic format*](https://enrichmentmap.readthedocs.io/en/latest/FileFormats.html#generic-results-files).
 The p-value and FDR columns contain identical values because g:Profiler directly outputs the FDR (= corrected p-value) meaning that the p-value column is already the FDR.
 Phenotype 1 means that each pathway will be represented by red nodes on the enrichment map (presented during next module).

   <img src="https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module2/gprofiler_new/images/gp15.png?raw=true" alt="workflow" width="750" />